What is company culture?

 - What can managers do to allow employees to feel more trusted?

-- Should employees have unlimited vacation time or should this kind of policy be more structured?
+- Should employees have unlimited vacation time, or should PTO be more structured?

 Certain cultural interview questions can help paint a picture of the candidate without prying into their private life.
 Getting a glimpse into a candidate’s personality can clue you into how easy they are to work with, what they’ll bring to the team and what kind of environment they thrive in.

-For example, if your company has a casual culture with frequent collaboration, a casual dress code and an open office plan, someone who prefers a quiet, formal and strictly professional environment may not be the right match.
-However, be careful not to exclude anyone based on personality traits like introversion or extroversion.
+For example, if your company has a casual culture with frequent collaboration, a casual dress code and an open office plan, someone who prefers a quiet, formal, strictly professional environment may not be the right match.
+However, be careful not to exclude anyone based on personality traits, such as introversion or extroversion.
+These questions can help:

 - Talk about one of your great qualities that others don’t always appreciate.